-The Great American PitchFest is a one day event, featuring a screenwriting master class followed by a pitch session, with approximately 60 production companies, agents, managers, and other industry professionals seeking material to option, and writers to hire, manage, and represent.
+The Great American PitchFest is a two day event, featuring a pitch bootcamp on day one, and a screenwriting master class followed by a pitch session, with approximately 100 production companies, agents, managers, and other industry professionals seeking material to option, and writers to hire, manage, and represent on day two.
 Find the connections you need and develop the skills for your screenwriting career to move forward during this life changing event!

 More details on this class coming soon!

 Followed by an afternoon of pitching: PITCHING (1pm – 6pm)